mgutz/bake/README.md

 Example Bakefile

-    function clean {            # Clean the project echo cleaning ...
+    function _private {         # underscored functions do not display
+        echo in private
     }

+    function clean {            # cleans the project echo cleaning ...
+        _private
+    }

-    function build {            # Build the project
+    function build {            # builds the project
         # invokes clean only once
         invoke "clean"
-        invoke "clean"
         echo building ...
     }

+Tasks are simply functions.

-Function should have a comment on the same line.
+A comment on the same line of the function displays in the task list.

+Use `invoke` to invoke a task only once.

+Functions prefixed with underscore `_` are not displayed in task list.